mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ## Review of the cascade concept

 The C in CSS stands for "Cascading".
 It is the method by which styles cascade together.
-The user agent goes through several, very clearly-defined steps to determine the values that get assigned to every property for every element.
+The user agent runs through several clearly defined steps to determine the values assigned to every property for every element.
 We will briefly list these steps here and then dig deeper into step 4, **Cascade layers**, which is what you came here to learn:

 1. **Relevance:** Find all the declaration blocks with a selector match for each element.
 2. **Importance:** Sort rules based on whether they are normal or important.
 Important styles are those that have the [`!important`](/en-US/docs/Web/CSS/important) flag set.